Exodus Part One: Dive

-Time and time again we hear this word “Covenant”, now I looked up this word in my Expository Dictionary of Bible Words (a great study book to get if you can) and did a quick read on it to find out more about what this word means.
-Let me give you a brief overview.
-The word covenant means “a binding agreement” or “relationship” usually drawn up with a solemn vow.
-Covenant can refer to binding legal agreements (contract) including personal (Gen 31:44) familial (1 Sam 20:16; Mal 2:14) business (Jer 34:8-10) or international settings (Jos 9:6, 1 Kings 15:19).
-It occurs over three hundred times in the Old Testament.
-The Dictionary says this “In relation to the dominant usage of this term, berit (covenant) may be defined as an intimate relationship between God and humankind, sovereignly initiated, maintained and fulfilled by God alone; and involving a commitment to life and death from both God and humankind.”
+Time and time again, we hear this word ‘covenant'.
+Now, I looked up this word in my Expository Dictionary of Bible Words (a great study book to get if you can), so let me give you a brief overview.
+The word ‘covenant’ means ‘a binding agreement’ or ‘relationship’ usually drawn up with a solemn vow.
+Covenant can refer to binding legal agreements (contract) including personal (Gen 31:44), familial (1 Samuel 20:16; Malachi 2:14), business (Jeremiah 34:8-10) or international settings (Joshua 9:6, 1 Kings 15:19).
+It occurs over three-hundred times in the Old Testament.
+The Dictionary says this ‘In relation to the dominant usage of this term, berit (covenant) may be defined as an intimate relationship between God and humankind, sovereignly initiated, maintained and fulfilled by God alone; and involving a commitment to life and death from both God and humankind’.

-Let me show you some examples of where the word Covenant has been used in Genesis and Exodus.
-Genesis 6:18, God establishes his covenant with Noah and the sign of this covenant is the rainbow.
-Genesis 12, 15 and 17 it is found in relation to Gods covenant with Abraham that he will be the Father many nations, he will be fruitful, God will give him the land of Canaan and the sign of this covenant agreement was circumcision.
-God then confirmed this covenant with Isaac and Jacob and the people of Israel.
+Let me show you some examples of where the word ‘covenant’ has been used in Genesis and Exodus.
+Genesis 6:18, God establishes His covenant with Noah and the sign of this covenant is the rainbow.
+Genesis 12, 15 and 17, it is found in relation to God’s covenant with Abraham that he will be the father many nations, he will be fruitful, God will give him the land of Canaan and the sign of this covenant agreement was circumcision.
+God then confirmed this covenant with Isaac, Jacob and the people of Israel.

-God wants us to be his alone, you can see that expressed in the 10 commandments in Exodus 20 the first two address our heart to God, we are his and his alone.
-Have you noticed the language in Genesis and Exodus “You are my people, I will be your God” giving that sense of exclusiveness in our relationship with God.
-Again in a society where exclusive relationships are mocked we need to understand what being exclusive to God means.
+God wants us to be His alone, you can see that expressed in the Ten Commandments in Exodus 20 the first two address our heart to God, we are His and His alone.
+Have you noticed the language in Genesis and Exodus ‘You are my people, I will be your God’ giving that sense of exclusiveness in our relationship with God.
+Again, in a society where exclusive relationships are mocked we need to understand what being exclusive to God means.
 It means love, protection, we are special to Him, it’s a binding agreement, it is special, it is sacred.
 When we discuss a covenant relationship being exclusive we need to be really careful not to read an abusive relationship into the nature of God.
 This covenant relationship is out of adoration and love not abuse of our freedom or control.

 The language for the people of God is one of protection, love, devotion, jealousy and commitment.
 God was completely devoted to his people, they were special, precious, his own and he expected that kind of devotion back in response.
 So when you read the incredible word of ‘covenant’ in the Old Testament you can see this relationship of commitment that was unfortunately broken by the Israelites and therein broke the heart of God.